oclark3/coding-exposure_to-do-app-clone/README.md

 ## Purpose

-This repository is part of a learning journey, demonstrating a practical to-do list application while gaining hands-on experience with React and modern development practices.
+This repository is part of a learning journey - it is exposure to project building through demonstration of a practical to-do list application for hands-on experience with React and modern development practices.